gtheler/thesis/050-implementacion/README.md

 > we also piss off people who cannot see that is just a big additional
 > advantage.
 >
-> _Linus Torvalds_, explaing why Git is written in C, 2007
+> _Linus Torvalds_, explaining why Git is written in C, 2007

 > | C++ is a badly designed and ugly language.
 > | It would be a shame to use it in Emacs.